Keyboard shortcuts

 }

-Just like hooks in the Rspack JavaScript Plugin API, hooks in Rust are implemented as a function that takes a reference to the plugin instance and a reference to the certain categories.
+Like hooks in the Rspack JavaScript Plugin API, Rust hooks are implemented as functions that take a reference to the plugin instance and a reference to certain categories.

-The apply method is called with a PluginContext instance and a CompilerOptions instance.
+The apply method is called with PluginContext and CompilerOptions instances.

-In this example, we will append the banner to the main.js file.
-So we need to implement the process_assets hook.
+In this example, we'll append the banner to the main.js file, so we need to implement the process_assets hook.

-To tap the process_assets hook, we need to declare a function and annotate it with #[plugin_hook] which is provided by rspack_hook.
-And the process_assets is a compilation hook.
-That means we need to import the hook CompilationProcessAssets from rspack_core.
-Set stage to Compilation::PROCESS_ASSETS_STAGE_ADDITIONS and tracing to false to avoid recording the tracing information as we don't need it in this example.
+To tap the process_assets hook, declare a function and annotate it with #[plugin_hook] from rspack_hook.
+Since process_assets is a compilation hook, import CompilationProcessAssets from rspack_core.
+Set the stage to Compilation::PROCESS_ASSETS_STAGE_ADDITIONS and tracing to false to avoid recording tracing information since we don't need it.

 #[plugin_hook(CompilationProcessAssets for MyBannerPlugin, stage = Compilation::PROCESS_ASSETS_STAGE_ADDITIONS, tracing = false)]